Ikar's Diary

 • Use appropriate tools to communicate with learners, clients, and other stakeholders

-The narrative format explains complex theoretical concepts in an engaging and accessible way.
-The scrolling text and visual elements are grouped in close proximity and follow a consistent pattern that guides the learner through the content.
+Using a first-person narrative format communicates complex theoretical concepts in an engaging and accessible way.
+The scrolling text and visual elements are grouped in close proximity and follow a consistent pattern that guides the learners sequentially through the content.
+Adobe Express allowed me to create an easy-to-access hyperlink to share and communicate the content with learners.

 Design